 Dr. Sheehan is the chief medical officer of Adventist Rehabilitation Hospital of Maryland, an acute rehabilitation facility specializing in traumatic brain injuries, spinal cord injuries, strokes, amputations, orthopedic injuries and surgeries, and neurological disorders.
 Dr. Sheehan is the director of the amputee program and has worked for more than 15 years in the care of patients with limb loss.
-He is also the Amputee Coalition's medical director and chair of the Amputee Coalition's Medical Advisory Committee.
+He is also the Amputee Coalition's medical director.
 Dr. Sheehan received his medical degree from State University of New York at Buffalo School of Medicine and completed his residency in Boston at Tufts University – New England Medical Center Hospitals.

 Charlotte, North Carolina